chidimo/Github-search/README.md

 A clone of the Github search bar

-## Todo

-1. Show dropdown options when typing for users to select if they want to search for repo or users.

-        a.
-Write test to cover these
-        b.

-1. Debug situation where empty items are showing for search users.
-1. Include screenshots in instructions.
-1. Check for `any` types to remove
-1. OPTIONAL: Update react-location
-1. OPTIONAL: Include test coverage screenshot.
-1. OPTIONAL: Dockerize app

 ## How to run this project

 1. Make sure you have `Node.js` (version 12 and above) and `npm` installed.